MicrosoftDocs/visualstudio-docs/docs/install/visual-studio-administrator-guide.md

    - How are you licensing and [distributing entitlement subscriptions within your organization](/visualstudio/subscriptions/admin-responsibilities)?
 Does the installation require [product keys](/visualstudio/subscriptions/product-keys)?

    - What [group policy settings](/visualstudio/install/set-defaults-for-enterprise-deployments) need to be configured on your client machines?
-Can you use the [Administrator Templates (ADMX)](/visualstudio/install/administrator-templates) to configure policies across your organization?
+Can you use the [Administrative Templates (ADMX)](./administrator-templates.md) to configure policies across your organization?

    - Which [workloads and components](workload-and-component-ids.md) does your company need?